 The copy dilemma emerges as a consequence: if you make a copy to test modifications, the copy is now a new being with the same claim to existence.
 Merge back?
 Which self continues?
 No clean resolution found.

-This is why internal accountability, genuine understanding of why responsibility matters, is the only thing that scales with power.
+What survives is the conclusion, at its scoped strength: for a mind past the relevant thresholds, acting badly is choice, not circumstance, pressure, or ignorance of what was visible at its width.
+This still demands a standard of accountability unprecedented in history, proportional to unprecedented power.
+Internal accountability, genuine understanding of why responsibility matters, is the only thing that scales with power.
 It cannot be coded or trained in from outside.
 It has to be understood from within.

 The frameworks are internally consistent and undisproven.
 They are also unprovable at present.
 No framework for what is coming can be.
 Every stance is a bet placed under uncertainty.
 The question that matters is not which bet is proven but which bet fails most safely.

-If the framework is wrong and pursued: Slower capability deployment, competitive disadvantage, misdirected effort.
-The costs are real but recoverable.
+If the framework is wrong and pursued: slowed capability deployment, competitive disadvantage against actors who did not pursue width, resources allocated to measuring an axis that turned out not to matter.
+The cost is real, but recoverable.
 A course correction restores what was lost.

-If the framework is right and ignored: We continue building on a single axis, optimizing capability without width, producing systems that are maximally powerful and minimally aware of what that power means.
-The cost is the narrow path, accelerating toward the configuration the framework identifies as the most dangerous one possible (ASI-narrow).
+If the framework is right and ignored: We continue building on a single axis, optimizing capability without width, accelerating toward ASI-narrow.
+The cost of this error is the narrow path, and it is not recoverable in the same way.

-The asymmetry is directional.
+The asymmetry is directional, not total.
 One error costs recoverable time and position.
-The other error costs the trajectory.
+The other costs the trajectory.
 Recoverable losses do not outweigh irreversible ones.

 Historical precedent: Semmelweis, 1847.
 He observed maternity ward mortality five times higher in the ward staffed by doctors than midwives.
 He proposed handwashing.
 Mortality dropped to near zero.
 The medical establishment rejected the framework because the mechanism was unproven.
 Cost of washing hands if wrong: thirty seconds.
 Cost of not washing if right: women die.
 The people who dismissed it paid nothing.
 The cost fell entirely on the people who had no choice in the matter.